 Keep your marketing plan up to date

-Analyse your campaigns and tweak or change your plan as needed.
-Track how much business you get in return for each pound spent.
+Analyze your campaigns and tweak or change your plan as needed.
+Track how much business you get in return for each dollar spent.
 When you see something isn’t working, invest your money and energy in other ideas.

 Useful marketing tools for home-based businesses include setting up social media accounts and a website.